 - wall enhancement: active acute phase

 - aneurysmal dilatation of the aorta or its branches

 - pseudoaneurysm formation

-- diffuse narrowing distally (i.e.descending and abdominal aorta ) - in late phase
+- diffuse narrowing distally (i.e. descending and abdominal aorta): in the late phase

 The pulmonary arteries are also commonly involved, with the most common appearance being peripheral pruning.